corentinbeaulieu/corentinbeaulieu/README.md

 ### Hi there 👋

 I have a Bachelor's degree of Computer Science from [University of Versailles Saint-Quentin-en-Yvelines](https://www.uvsq.fr/licence-informatique).
-I am currently studying High Performance Computing at [Paris-Saclay University](http://chps.uvsq.fr/) and preparing a Master's degree.
+I obtained the High Performance Computing & Simulation Master's degree of [Paris-Saclay University](http://chps.uvsq.fr/).
+Now, I am working on a PGAS implementation at the CEA.

 ### Worked on

 - Exploring ABI proposals for MPI standard at French Alternative Energies and Atomic Energy Commission (CEA)
+- Optimizing parallelization parameters choices of sparse linear algebra libraries using the automatic tool MLKAPS at LIPARAD

 ### Centres of interests